Killea/dev-automation-test/README.md

 Run <code> docker exec -it dev-automation-test_myjenkins_1 bash</code> to enter the container's shell.

 In the container's shell, run <code>cat /var/jenkins_home/secrets/initialAdminPassword</code> to get the admin password for Jenkins.

-cat /var/jenkins_home/secrets/initialAdminPassword
+It should be a string.

-Use your browser, such as Firefox to visit http://127.0.0.1:8080 and input the password you just get.
+Use your browser, such as Firefox, to visit http://127.0.0.1:8080 and input the password you just get.
 Then, click the **'Install suggested plugins'**.
 After the plugins are installed , you can set the user name and password for your Jenkins.
 Next, you can set the Jenkins URL to http://127.0.0.1:8080/.
-Click 'Save and Finish' button, you will get to the dashboard of Jenkins.
+Click 'Save and Finish' button, you will be redirected to the dashboard of Jenkins.